frankrutz/tensorflow/README.md

 to set up a new development environment in e.g. Google Cloud: 1.5 hours.

 # Example infrastructure
-This container is developed on Google Cloud Zurich
-30 GB harddisk
-n1-standard-4 (4 vCPUs, 15 GB memory)
+This container is developed on Google Cloud Zurich (zone europe-west6-a) 30 GB harddisk n1-standard-4 (4 vCPUs, 15 GB memory)